Guest article by Jeanne Petrus-Rivera

 This time, however, we are here for two months and are definitely settling in for a bit.
 Six weeks into our stay, we’ve had ample opportunity to get out and explore the scene, and we can honestly say that we’ve been more than pleasantly surprised by the variety of vegan Mexican food available.

-Lucky for us, days after our arrival Vegan Fest Querétaro was happening.
-Once a month, on either the first or second Sunday, Vegan Fest Querétaro takes place right in the historic downtown, which is the perfect way to get acclimated to the local Mexican vegan food scene, including products, foods, and businesses that cater to vegans.
+Lucky for us, days after our arrival Veggie Fest Querétaro was happening.
+Once a month, on either the first or second Sunday, Veggie Fest Querétaro takes place right in the historic downtown, which is the perfect way to get acclimated to the local Mexican vegan food scene, including products, foods, and businesses that cater to vegans.

-For any vegans visiting the area, Vegan Fest Querétaro should be on the top of your list of things to do in Queretaro Mexico.
+For any vegans visiting the area, Veggie Fest Querétaro should be on the top of your list of things to do in Queretaro Mexico.

 VFQ is held in the courtyard of a sweet little vintage hotel and seems to me to be just the right size to spend a couple of hours perusing the natural and organic products, sampling artisanal foods, attending a talk or workshop, and making your purchases.
 And of course, enjoying a delicious vegan Mexican dish for lunch!